ebuchman/blog/content/posts/mmt.md

 podcast][podcast].
-I've been mostly fascinated by Selgin's work on Free Banking (which inspired my talk, [Free as in Banking], on the role of cryptocurrency in the history of central banking), and the podcast episode included a debate between Selgin and Murphy on if/how free banking (which includes fractional reserves) fits in an Austrian economic context.
+I've been mostly fascinated by Selgin's work on Free Banking (which inspired my talk, [Free as in Banking], on the role of cryptocurrency in the history of central banking), and the podcast episode included a debate on if/how free banking (which includes fractional reserves) fits in an Austrian economic context.
 But the episode also included a discussion critiquing MMT, which Selgin qualified by expressing his admiration for the depth of knowledge among MMT